U.S. and Iran Tensions Are Escalating: How We Got to This Point

 The United Arab Emirates says four commercial ships off its eastern coast “were subjected to sabotage operations,” just hours after Iranian and Lebanese media outlets air false reports of explosions at a nearby Emirati port.

-May 13: Trump Warns Iran
+May 13: Trump warns Iran

 European foreign ministers urge the United States and Iran to show restraint, while Secretary of State Mike Pompeo briefs his counterparts on the alleged threats from Iran.
 Trump warns that if Tehran does “anything” in the form of an attack “they will suffer greatly.”